LucHermitte/NamedParameter/Readme.md

 According you're working in C++14 and with a compiler that provides the required compiler-extension.

-This library can be used with all functions.
+This library can be used with any function.
 This means all functions would become template functions.
 This is not something we wish to systematized as it'll make all functions inline.